jpata/CMSSW.jl/README.md

 Currently, access to so-called ``EDM-Ntuples`` containing basic types like double, float, int and the corresponding vectors is supported and tested.

-Additionally, this library supports basic access methods for ROOT TTree and TFile types, in particular conversion between Julia DataFrames and ROOT TTrees.
+Additionally, this library supports basic access methods for CMSSW TTree and TFile types, in particular conversion between Julia DataFrames and CMSSW TTrees.

 Further features could be added, but at the moment, this requires manually creating C wrappers for each function using opaque pointers, which can become unwieldy.
-Therefore, only the most essential ROOT methods are wrapped at the moment.
+Therefore, only the most essential CMSSW methods are wrapped at the moment.

 Installation
 ============